londoncryptoday/2020/README.md

 ![London Crypto Day Logo](img/londoncrypto-logo.jpg)

-## Important Announcement
+## Announcement: London Crypto Day Postponed

-**Due to the Covid-19 outbreak the LCD on April 3rd, 2020 will not take place.
-We are currently working on finding an alternative date for fall 2020 and announce it here as soon as the new date has been decided.**
+**The London Crypto Day will not take place on April 3rd, 2020 due to the Covid-19 outbreak.
+We are currently working on finding an alternative date for fall 2020 and announce it here as soon as it has been decided.**

 ## What?